 Our team of operators comprises of sound engineers, military improvised explosive device search instructors and electrical engineers.
 All of these persons have undergone additional technical surveillance counter-measures training and their equipment is continually upgraded to ensure that the latest surveillance technology is utilised.

 Anyone can be a target of covert electronic surveillance.
-However, some people face higher risks than others because of financial positions, personal stature or standing, and legal or domestic situations.
+However, some companies face higher risks than others because of financial positions, personal stature or standing, and legal or domestic situations.

 - Your company has publicly traded securities.